When the traffic and chaos of Albania’s capital starts to get to you, return to simpler times by taking one of these easy day trips from Tirana.

 So when I found out that Albania was home to the Bektashi Order – practicers of a mystical sufism that preaches tolerance above all things, I was thrilled and curious to find out more.
 The Bektashis are all men, but do not separate the genders, drink alcohol, and the wearing of veils is not required by women.
 They value open exchange and communication with all people and religions.

 The centre of the Bektashi Order can be found on top of Mount Kruja.
 At the Sacred Cave of Sarisalltik – a 13th century Turkish dervish venerated by the Bektashis, you can see a fountain of holy water, the first mosque ever built in Albania – the final resting place of Sarisalltik himself.

-Every May, the Bektashi Order makes a pilgrimage up to the top of Kruja Mountain to honour Sarisalltik, but anyone is welcome to make the trek up to the Sacred Cave at any time.
-You’ll undoubtedly be welcomed into the tekke (the Bektashi mosque, without a minaret), for tea, coffee, or even a shot of raki – Albania’s strong national alcohol.
+If you do visit though, you’ll undoubtedly be welcomed into the tekke (the Bektashi mosque, without a minaret), for tea, coffee, or even a shot of raki – Albania’s strong national alcohol.

 There are direct buses from Tirana departing from the city centre.
 It takes approximately 45 minutes to reach Kruja, and costs 100 lek.
 If you prefer, you can catch a furgon from the Northern Albania Regional Bus Terminal.
 Furgons don’t run on a set timetable, but leave for their destinations as they fill up.
 Kruja is 30 kilometres from Tirana, and one of the most worthwhile day trips from Tirana.